osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 <img src="https://user-images.githubusercontent.com/49214046/82742268-5040b400-9d9f-11ea-9640-454210e5a0e0.jpg" width="900" height="750"  />

  The following list summarises what is in the diagram:
- 1. Travel Company Owner hires 1 or more Relationship Manager/Relationship Managers
+* Travel Company Owner hires 1 or more Relationship Manager/Relationship Managers
- 2. Travel Company Owner arranges 1 or more Travel Package/Packages
+* Travel Company Owner arranges 1 or more Travel Package/Packages
+* Customer and Relationship Manager make and receive calls (caters for Inbound/Outbound calls)
+* Customer and Relationship Manager are matched with each other (regardless if Inbound or Outbound Call)
- 3. Relationship Manager sells 1 or more Travel Package/Packages
+* Customer purchases 1 or more Travel Package/Packages
- 4. Customer purchases 1 or more Travel Package/Packages
+* Sale Item is composed of 1 or more Travel Package/Packages
- 5. Relationship Manager completes Questionnaire (used to create skill matrix)
+* Relationship Manager completes Questionnaire (used to create skill matrix)
- 6. Relationship Manager uses TargetList (Outbound Call)
+* Relationship Manager uses TargetList (Outbound Call)
- 7. Target List is composed of  1 or more Customer/Customers and  1 or more Travel Package/Packages
+* Target List is composed of 1 or more Customer/Customers and 1 or more Travel Package/Packages
- 8. Customer and Relationship Manager make and receive calls (caters for Inbound/Outbound calls)
- 9. Customer and Relationship Manager are matched with each other (regardless if Inbound or Outbound Call)
- 10. Relationship Manager makes 0 and more Sale Item/Items
+* Relationship Manager makes 0 and more Sale Item/Items
- 11. Sale Item is composed of 1 or more Travel Package/Packages

 ### 6.4 Collaborative Diagram
 Collaborative Diagrams include Object Name, Actors, Links and Messages.
 They are used to show how object interact and their relationships.
 The following diagrams represents the system during an outbound and inbound call